Skip Navigation

 Activation

-The default build system for Java applications on Heroku is Maven.
-Heroku Java support for Maven is applied to applications that contain a pom.xml file.
+The Java buildpack applies to applications that contain a pom.xml file.

 Build Behavior

-The Maven repo is cached between builds to improve performance.
+The Maven repository is cached between builds to improve performance.

 Environment Variables

-The following environment variables are set in the dyno at boot-time:
+The following environment variables are set on the dyno at boot time:

-• PORT: the web process binds to this HTTP port
+• PORT: the HTTP port your web process binds to

-• JDBC_DATABASE_URL: If a DATABASE_URL variable is present, this variable is populated with the converted form.
-See Connecting to Relational Databases on Heroku with Java for more information.
+• JDBC_DATABASE_URL: if a DATABASE_URL variable is present, this variable contains the converted JDBC form.
+See Connecting to Relational Databases on Heroku with Java for details.

-• JAVA_TOOL_OPTIONS: default Java options based on dyno size
+• JAVA_TOOL_OPTIONS: default JVM options based on dyno size

 JAVA_TOOL_OPTIONS

-Java supports JAVA_TOOL_OPTIONS and it’s intended to augment a command line in environments where the command line can’t be accessed or modified.
-Heroku uses this value to set default Java options based on dyno size.
+JAVA_TOOL_OPTIONS is a standard JVM mechanism to set options in environments where the command line can’t be accessed or modified.
+Heroku sets this variable with default JVM options based on dyno size.
 Since Java automatically picks it up, you don’t need to include it in your Procfile command.

 Adjusting Environment for a Dyno Size

-When you select a new dyno type some JVM flags are automatically added to JAVA_TOOL_OPTIONS.
+When you select a new dyno type, JVM flags are automatically added to JAVA_TOOL_OPTIONS.

 Cedar